OSUrobotics/infrastructure-msgs/README.md

-# infrastructure-msgs
+# infrastructure_msgs
-package containing all message types used in the infrastructure system
+Package containing all message types used in the infrastructure system

+Should not be modified very often.